-This is in response to your Freedom of Information Act/Privacy Act (FOIA/PA) request received in this office February 08, 2011.
-You requested a copy of the USCIS Employee Misconduct Reporting Form and Management Inquiry Handbook.
+This is in response to your Freedom of Information Act/Privacy Act (FOIA/PA) request received in this office on March 11, 2022 relating to copies of the OSI Management Inquiry Handbook and OSI Investigations Division Operational Guidance.
+Please note, a search by the component with control of OSI documents was unable to locate any document named Investigations Division Operational Guidance.